hxtree/galaxyops/apis/action-manger/README.md

 ![Lifecycle](https://img.shields.io/badge/lifecycle-unstable-red)

 # Action
+Actions are decoupled from the actor and target.
+Each action SHOULD scale in computation based on actors and target stats.
+Two vastly different skilled actors performing the same action will foresably yield vastly different effects.

+## Duration
 Every action can be represented by the time it takes to peform various stages of the action.
 Although it's possble the time to perform an action is null, most user based action will take time to perform.